linsyking/vg151-docs/source/index.rst

 This is because:

 * We have online courses for several weeks at the beginning of this semester
 * I used Revealjs_ to prepare my lab slides for the first half of the semester.
-However, the effects were not satisfying.
+However, the result was not satisfying.

 Basically, I want the slides/docs to have the following properties: